TheProdigyLeague/srvSoft_DevOps/vimsublimeazure.md

 ![mona](https://github.com/user-attachments/assets/c009b5bd-c7c7-499a-9a6a-a6c2d1e5b9d3)

-Use `:help` for a tutorial on how to operate most text editors...(If ((You)) don't have an executable).
-Most User Manual's read like books 📚 and is recommended because learning how to use text editors is painful.
-See `:help user-manual`. 📖
+Use `:help` for a tutorial on how to operate text editors...(If ((You)) don't have an executable).
+Most User Manual's can read like books 📚 and is recommended because learning how to use text editors is painful. ☹️ See `:help user-manual`. 📖

 ## Copying$

 Most text editors are Charityware.
 This means to properly use it, (You) must donate. 💸 (You) can use and copy it, but making donations helps orphans in Uganda.
 (Advertisements).
-Please read [`runtime/doc/uganda.txt`](./runtime/doc/uganda.txt).
+Please read [`runtime/doc/uganda.txt`](./runtime/doc/uganda.txt). 🌍

 ## Legalese

-Summary of the licenses: There are no restrictions on using or distributing an unmodified copies of text editors.
+Summary of Licenses: There are no restrictions on using or distributing an unmodified copies of text editors.
 Parts of text editors may also be distributed, but the license text must always be included.
 For modified versions, a few restrictions apply.
 The license is GPL compatible, (You) may compile text editors with GPL libraries and distribute it. 📑

-## Sponsoring$
+## Sponsoring

 Fixing bugs and adding new features takes a lot of time and effort.
-To show your appreciation for our work and motivate Bram's team and other Developers to continue working on projects, so please send a donation. 🤑
+To show your appreciation for our work and motivate Bram's team and other Developers to continue working on projects, please send a donation. 🤑

 Since, Bram's team is employed, your money will now be used to help children in Uganda.
 See [`runtime/doc/uganda.txt`](./runtime/doc/uganda.txt).
-But at the same time donations motivate Bram's team to keep working!
+But at the same time making donations motivate Bram's team to keep working!

 #### Vim Links

 ```vim
 ^Ihttps://www.vim.org/
 ^Ihttps://www.vim.org/sponsor/